olinjs/olinjs/classes/class10/README.md

 We will now take a side step to discuss another organizational system in which instead of having lot of structure on the server, we have that structure on the client.

 ##Basic Idea
-In the traditional system, with every click there is a sending of html along with all the necessary assets.
+In our traditional system, with most clicks you make a call to your server for an html page.
-You have seen how this can work with templating by rendering html on the server and then sending it across.
+You have seen how this can work with templating by rendering html on the server and then sending it across to the client as just html.
 The image below shows this traditional system:
 ![serverOrganizedSystem](images/traditionalWebCommunication.png)

 But what if instead of having to load an entire HTML document, you simply send only the necessary pieces of data and then change the html using Javascript code.
+You have tried doing this before, most notably in the burger ordering homework.
+You probably noticed how messey that got for even a simple application.
+You also know about APIs and how you can retrive structured data and show it on your page.
+Now consider a different structure in which almost all of your server is simply an API that sends data to a single page that changes appropriately.
 In this structure the server would serve only a few different assets and include an API that can be used to request the necessary data.
 In that case the communications would look like this:
 ![ClientOrganizedSystem](images/clientsideWebCommunication.png)